Skip to main content

 Collision Mode

-This is an adjustment that you can enable if you have very large levels and a lot of actors, so only actors that are on-screen are checked for collisions.
+This is the best option if you have very large levels and a lot of actors spread, this way only actors that are on-screen are checked for collisions.

 Collision Bias